TRIoG26/POE.partone/README.md

-open program class and run program. add information according to what's being asked edit or delete items according to you're wish
+open program class and run program. add information according to what's being asked edit or delete items according to you're wish made a new changes to the code itself less errors. fixed displaying error added a new option in the menu